bigabiga/website/_films/port-of-new-york-1949.md

 layout: film
 meta-title: Watch Port of New York (1949) Online
 meta-description:  Watch Port of New York (1949), a semidocumentary Film Noir directed by László Benedek, starring Yul Brynner in his first film role.
 Find hundreds of classic public domain films at La Filmothèque.
 excerpt: A violent little Noir directed by László Benedek, one of the first movies to be shot in a semidocumentary style, on location in New York City.
-Two narcotics agents go after a vicious gang of drug dealers, headed by Paul Vicola (Yul Brynner in his first film role), a ruthless psychopath who listens to avant-garde music and murders anyone that stands in his way.
+Two narcotics agents go after a vicious gang of drug dealers, headed by Paul Vicola (Yul Brynner in his first film role), a ruthless psychopath who listens to avant-garde music and murders anyone who stands in his way.

 title: Port of New York
 runtime: 82